dimonga/Smart-Street-Bulbs/README.md

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to dipeshcmonga@gmail.com .

 ## MozSprint